-You will collaborate with Art Director Paul Abadilla of Pixar (to be confirmed) to take a story of your film or game project and create the concept art for it – design and create the style and atmosphere of the environment, design props and backgrounds, the style of render and FX of your movie or game.
+Designed for producers and their creative teams to work hands-on together with industry professionals as mentors to take a story of your film or game project and create the concept art for it – design and create the style and atmosphere of the environment, design props and backgrounds, the style of render and FX of your movie or game.

-At the end of the lab, participants you will have several portfolio pieces showing your understanding of how to break down a portion of a film or game, and design all the elements necessary to be able move into production.
-The preference is to structure the experience as an overview, where participants get to experience designing all aspects of production (props, sets, environments, characters, FX etc.)
+At the end of the lab, you will have several portfolio pieces showing your understanding of how to break down a portion of a film or game, and design all the elements necessary to be able to move into production.
+The preference is to structure the experience as an overview, where you get to experience designing all aspects of production (props, sets, environments, characters, FX, etc.)

 - Concept art lectures by an accomplished professional

 - Professional mentoring and consulting of your project – film or game

 - Taking both Story and Concept Art Labs as a team project would qualify to get feedback from the panel of experts (see STORY LAB DETAILS)